SPOT-A-SHOP takes the sweat out of sales shopping

 “We’d disturb them far too much if they had to share the room with us,” company co-founder Matias Hilario says laughingly.

-In the early days of the fashion sales site, Hilario, co-founder number two Jesse Jyläs worked in Jyläs’ flat.
+In the early days of the fashion sales site, Hilario and co-founder number two Jesse Jyläs worked in Jyläs’ flat.
 In just under two years, the company has moved house, and its team has expanded and grown more international.
 Since its first site was launched in July 2015, SPOT-A-SHOP has served approximately 1.5 million consumers.

 The idea is as simple: to gather all fashion sales products onto the one site.
 An online shopper doesn’t need to glance through dozens of tabs to find out which retailer sells a winter jacket the cheapest, when the site shows them all at one go.
 Nothing normal priced, all on sale.

 SPOT-A-SHOP currently serves shopaholics in Finland, France and Germany.
 Jyläs and Hilario wanted to hire native speakers to make sure all nuances are taken into account.
 Entering new language areas will always mean new recruits.